360 (song): Synopsis

 The accompanying satirical music video for "360" begins with a nearly two-minute skit.
 Charli XCX is seen walking down a hall with "Spring Breakers" playing as she gets invited by Gabbriette to Skyferrori's Trattoria, a fictional restaurant referencing the username of Twitter user @skyferrori.
-Upon entering through the back door, she finds a group of models, actresses, and influencers, including Gabbriette, Fox, Rachel Sennott, Chloe Cherry, Salem Mitchell and Richie Shazam, all having dinner in order to pick a "new hot Internet girl" to fulfill a prophecy that would prevent their extinction.
+Upon entering through the back door, she finds a group of models, actresses, and influencers, including Gabbriette, Julia Fox, Rachel Sennott, Chloe Cherry, Salem Mitchell, and Richie Shazam, all having dinner in order to pick a "new hot Internet girl" to fulfill a prophecy that would prevent their extinction.
 Charli XCX suggests Fox, to which Sennott replies, "Charli, that's literally Julia Fox," and Charli then picks a waitress, played by Instagram user @randomcontrol, at the restaurant instead.
 The women start giving instructions to the waitress on how to be a hot internet girl, with Fox and Charli describing it as a "je ne sais quoi situation", Gabbriette, who is hitting a vape, telling her she needs to be "really hot in, like, a scary way", and Shazam saying she has to be "known, but at the same time unknowable", before Charli XCX turns around and begins performing the song.

 The music video for "360" ends with (clockwise) Hari Nef, Quenlin Blackwell, Chloë Sevigny, Charli XCX, Peri Rosenzweig, Isamaya Ffrench, Tess McMillan, Gabbriette, and Alex Consani all striking poses in the street.